jorishr/datastructures/graphs/adjacencyMatrix.md

 ```

 ## Time complexity
-The use of an adjency matrix reduces the time cost of common operations:
+The use of an adjacency matrix reduces the time cost of common operations:
 - Finding all adjacent nodes of a given node is a three step process using linear search.
 First, look op the index of the node in the vertexArray.
 Second, loop over the corresponding row in the matrix and return the index numbers numbers for which the value is 1.
 Third, look up the index in the vertexArray and return the name of the node(s).

 All three steps have a time complexity of O(n) at worst with n = |V| n.